Learn to Hunt

-The primary symptom to look for on infected trees is leaves turning a bronzed brown.
-These leaves often still have some green on them as they fall from the tree and leaf loss tends to start at the top of the tree.
+Feeley says symptoms to look for on infected trees usually include leaves turning a bronzed brown along the outer margins of the leaves.
+These leaves can often still have some green on them as they fall from the tree.
+The defoliation tends to start at the top of the tree.

 The best way to prevent the spread of oak wilt is to prevent any wounding to oak trees during the growing season.
 If a tree is wounded from storm damage or pruning is required during the growing season, treat the wounds immediately with a wound dressing such as acrylic paint.
 Do not purchase pruning paints/sealants.
 Those products slow the tree’s ability to seal over the wound.

 Learn more about oak wilt prevention and control at www.iowadnr.gov/OakWilt.